YarnSpinnerTool/Docs-1.0/docs/tutorial.md

 [[See you later.|Sally.Exit]] #line:0facf7
 ```

-Take a second now to look at this code, and get a feel for is structure.
+Take a second now to look at this code, and get a feel for its structure.

 ### Lines and Logic